DataDog/datadog-operator/docs/datadog_monitor.md

     kubectl apply -f /path/to/your/datadog-monitor.yaml
     ```

-    If configured properly this results in the creation of a new monitor in your [Datadog account][7].
+    This results in the automatic creation of a new monitor in Datadog.
+The monitor can be found on the [Manage Monitors][7] page of your Datadog account.
+    *Note*: All monitors created from `DatadogMonitor` are automatically tagged with `generated:kubernetes`.

 ## Cleanup

-The following command deletes all the Kubernetes resources created by the above instructions:
+The following commands delete the monitor from your Datadog account and all the Kubernetes resources created by the above instructions:

 ```shell
 kubectl delete datadogmonitor datadog-monitor-test